rodgarcas/Acme-Work-Plans/README.txt

 # purposes.
 The copyright owner does not offer any warranties or representations, nor do
 # they accept any liabilities with respect to them.

-This is Acme Planner, my second project in D&T.
+This is Acme Work-Plans, my second project in D&T.
-Link to Github Repo: https://github.com/antferdom/Acme-Planner
+Link to Github Repo: https://github.com/antferdom/Acme-Work-Plans